Volleyball is a complex game of simple skills. The ball is spiked

 defence.
 Substitutions are allowed during the game.

-- From 1998, volleyball used a new scoring system.
+- Since 1998, volleyball bas been using a new scoring system.
 Teams

 of which team served.
 Formerly, a team could only win a point if

 it served the ball.
 Winning the serve back from the opposition

 - Matches are played best of five sets.
 The first four sets

 are played to 25 points, with the final set being played to 15

 points.
 A team must win a set by two points.
 There is no

 ceiling, so a set continues until one of the teams gains a